How to change a car tyre

 Is there anything else?

-If you've changed on to a space-saver spare wheel, be aware that the space-saver is only designed to get you home and has a speed limit of 50mph, so you'll need to get the flat tyre repaired or replaced and back on the car as soon as possible.
+If you've changed on to a space-saver spare wheel, be aware that the space-saver is only designed to get you home and has a speed limit of around 50mph, so you'll need to get the flat tyre repaired or replaced and back on the car as soon as possible.
 It's also worth pointing out that the flat tyre might not fit in the space designed for the space saver spare.

 Most cars will have a wheel well large enough, but cars like the Jaguar F-Type, which has a space-saver option, won't have enough room in the boot to put the flat tyre in.
 If that's the case, you'll either need to wrap it so it doesn't get your car's interior dirty, or invest in some cockpit cleaner once you've sorted the tyres out.